mpenick/blog/content/posts/bad-at-concurrency-part-1.md

 ---

 Recently, I came across a hypothetical Go concurrency problem.
-It's a simple, toy problem that's a useful thought experiment for solving real problems.
-It's also interesting in that it can be built on and improved.
+It's a simple, toy problem that's a potentially useful thought experiment for solving real-world problems.
+It's also interesting because it has potential opportunity to be built on and improved.
 The problem goes like this, given:

 ```go
 type Point struct {